Home of SMYO Soccer, SMYO Flag Football and the SMYO Baseball MUSTANGS!

 SMYO Policy: Parents may not request coaches, practice nights/times, or practice/games locations.

-SMYO Policy: No refunds after a player has been placed on a team.
+SMYO Policy: No refunds after uniforms are ordered and players are placed on a team.

 Maryland State Youth Soccer Association (MSYSA) E License Course